-If you love magic bars, these caramel gluten free magic bars are a treat for you!
-Creamy, gooey sweetness on top of a gluten free graham cracker crust.
-The caramel comes from caramel chips, which melt right in!
+If you love magic bars, these caramel gluten free magic bars are going to be a treat for you!
+These creamy, gooey magic bars have a gluten free graham cracker crust and lots of layers of yumminess.
+I also include a dairy-free version!

 We are crazy for cookies in the Fearless Dining household.
 If you are a gluten free cookie fanatic too, please check out all of my delicious gluten free cookie recipes.